SamuelArdayaLieb/OpenEDOS/README.md

 - Detailed introduction and examples, including build instructions
 - Detailed documentation and design guide
 - Complete Unit Test coverage
-- The OpenEDOS Systembuilder, including a code-generator for rapid development
 - features, updates and fixes